NativeSensors/EyeGestures/README.md

 gestures.uploadCalibrationMap([[0,0],[0,1],[1,0],[1,1]])
 ```

-You can change how much V1 affects V2 by:
+V2 is two stage tracker.
+It runs V1 under the hood but then uses it as feature extractor for V2 machine learning component, and combines both outputs to generate new gaze point.
+It is possible to control how much V1 affects V2 by:

 ```python
 gestures.setClassicImpact(N) # setting N = 2 is working best for my testing